-When an administrative office or department defines inactive records of historical value, the department should contact the University Archivist, by filling out the University Records Transfer Consultation Request Form.
+When an administrative office or department defines inactive records of historical value, or needs any the department should contact the Senior Archivist for University Archives for assistance.

-The University Records Management Liaison Officer (RMLO) advises on the retention and disposition of public records not selected by the University Archivist.
+The University Records Management Liaison Officer (RMLO) advises on the retention and disposition of public records not selected by the Senior Archivist.
 See Records Management Policy, Number 4010.

 When processed by the University Archives, University records of enduring value will be stored in secured stacks, cataloged in the University of Central Florida Libraries online catalog, and made available to the university and wider community.
 The University Archives offers reference service to the generating university office for their records held by the Archives.